JosePamplona/Dockerized-Elixir-Workbench/seeds/README.seed.md

 1. Run `export $(grep -v '^#' .env | xargs)` to export these enviroment variables.
 1. Run `mix setup` to install and setup dependencies and create database.
+1. Optionally, run `mix cover` in order to generate the testing and coverage reports.
 1. Start server with `mix phx.server` or inside IEx with `iex -S mix phx.server`.
   The available endpoints will depend on each different enviroment.